Make the most of a weekend getaway to Zagreb – check out this list of the best things to do and see in Zagreb!

 Shopping in Zagreb – Fashion stores of world famous brands are lined up on the two sides of the main commercial street in Zagreb – the Ilica Street.
 There are also big universal stores offering everything.
 Tkalciceva Street (Tkalčićeva Ulica) is full of stores and galleries sheltered in XIX century houses.
 Kaptol Centar – the most modern mall in the city, is located in the same area, too.

 Dolac Market – This is a popular market where local famers offer their fresh high-quality products – fruits, vegetables, fish, meat, cheese, freshly-baked pastries.
 The market is open every day except Sunday.
 It is located next to the Ban Jelacic Square, close to the Zagreb Cathedral.

 Try some strukli – This is a traditional pastry dish with goats cheese, which can be either baked or boiled.
 It is similar to Bulgarian banitsa.
 It is best for breakfast and is offered in almost all bakeries.
 Bon Appétit!

 Taste the paprenjaci – These biscuits will both delight and confuse you at the same time.
 The sweet-scented baked dish presents an unusual combination of honey, walnuts and… black pepper!
 This is the taste of Zagreb – original and unforgettable.

-Nightlife in Zagreb – Tkalciceva Street (Tkalčićeva Ulica) is the most popular place to start the night fun with its numerous bars, cafes and restaurants.
+Nightlife in Zagreb – Tkalciceva Street (Tkalčićeva Ulica) is the most popular place to start the night fun with its numerous bars, restaurants, and cafes in Zagreb.
 Most of the discotheques in Zagreb open doors after midnight and close after 4 a.m.
 During the summer the nightlife in the city is concentrated around Jarun Lake.
 There is a great variety of cocktail bars, discotheques and clubs where you can have some fun.